 Online retailers willing to acquire new customers through ads can’t get anywhere without the help of the two internet giants.
 But which advertising platform is better for e-commerce?

-Both companies are more or less equal and are competing to win over users and become – or, in the case of Google, continue to be – the market leader for the advertising segment.
+Both companies are more or less equal and are competing to win over users and become – or, in the case of Google, continue to be – the market leader of the digital advertising industry.

 And they do so to the delight of marketers everywhere.
 Indeed, their competition means that both companies are continuously improving their advertising offers.